CrashPhoenix/learning-how-to-learn/README.md

 3. Chunking

 ###Etc.
+This presentation is powered by [reveal.js](http://lab.hakim.se/reveal-js/).

 As this project is a software project, I will be making updates and changes as I see fit.
 My goal is to make this presentation as enjoyable as it can be.